About

-My Name is Kurtis Here is my testimony.
-I hope you're encouraged by it.
+My name is Kurtis Waldner.
+Here is my testimony.

 I seen the churches that were claiming God, weren't trying to convince me of God, so they must not really know God themselves - for the one who is convinced, convinces others.
 I also seen that they were very popular; there is a church on every street corner.
 I said to myself, “Surely if truth exists, only a few would know it.
 The truth wouldn't be popular, would it?"
 For one, is not the truth a mystery?
 Or can't truth be stranger than fiction?
 And two, doesn't the truth pierce like a sword?
 Or can't it be painful?
 I never thought Jesus was the truth.
 I said to myself, "If there were a truth, it wouldn't be Jesus."
 But yet, I believed the truth existed; and I searched for it.
 I figured God would leave evidence of Himself and wouldn't leave us in the dark.